Princess Yunluo: Plot

 Lulong native An Daye (安大业) is born with the ability to speak, although he soon loses it after his mother feeds him dog's blood.
 An grows up to become an eligible bachelor and his mother receives a revelation in her dreams that he will marry a princess.
 One day, a divine princess by the name of Yunluo appears in An's bedroom along with her housemaid, who announces that the king has decreed that An will be his son-in-law.
 The princess proceeds to play a game of weiqi with An; she wins in just thirty moves.
 They begin a second game, wherein An is offered a handicap of six black stones.
 After An blunders, the princess offers him a thousand taels to refurbish his house before she moves in, although her housemaid adds that he should only do so the following month.
 Princess Yunluo then signals that she is leaving, and An unsuccessfully attempts to stop her from doing so.

 An recounts the strange episode to his mother, who dismisses it as demonic activity.
 Nonetheless, he proceeds with the renovation of his house — ignoring the advice to wait for a month — and finds himself constantly thinking of the princess.
 A month later, An bumps into Luanzhou scholar Yuan Dayong (袁大用) whom he, being an introvert, had been avoiding.
 However, An quickly warms up to Yuan upon seeing how polite and well-dressed he is.
 An invites him to his place and Yuan returns the courtesy the following day.
-Yuan instructs his preadolescent boy servant to carry an inebriated A home; the two men begin to meet more frequently and their friendship blossoms.
+Yuan instructs his preadolescent boy servant to carry an inebriated An home; the two men begin to meet more frequently and their friendship blossoms.
 Known for his generosity, Yuan gifts An with ten pairs of ivory chopsticks, red sandalwood prayer beads, and five thousand silver taels, the last of which An rejects.

 One month later, an official in Laoting has his house looted by bandits.
 Yuan is contacted to draft an arrest warrant for them.
 An is accused of being the perpetrator by his neighbour Tu (屠), who has a vendetta against the An family; as An is absent when the army arrives at his house, An's mother is arrested and detained instead.
 She completely loses her appetite out of fright and although she is released some three days later, she is unable to recover from the ordeal and dies.
 An and his servants are arrested at her burial.
 Convinced that An has been falsely implicated, however, the county magistrate lets An go and arranges for his protection.